Assignments and Exams

 - Bring picture identification to the exam appointment.

 - Complete and bring a submission form to the appointment.

 Taking Exams in Minneapolis-St. Paul

 Twin Cities area students should try to take exams at the St. Paul campus office.
 Please plan ahead to guarantee a spot, as exam space is limited, especially during high demand times.
-Call to make an appointment at least two days before you want to take the exam.
+Schedule your exam online at least two days before you want to take the exam.
 We encourage you to plan out your semester and make appointments well in advance for all of your exams to meet your due dates.
 Also, please read the exam center policies.

-Please call if you are unable to make your exam appointment.
+Please call or cancel online if you are unable to make your exam appointment.

 1994 Buford Avenue

 St. Paul, MN 55108